Frequently Asked Questions

 3. I tried to submit a sighting but it says that my GPS coordinates are not accurate enough and to try again later.

 Do you have your 'location services enabled' on your smartphone?
 Check your settings on your iPhone or Android.
 Sometimes you may have location services enabled for some apps, but not others.
 Ensure you have it turned on for ClimateWatch.
 Or if this still does not work, un-install and re-install your app.
 When you re-install, ClimateWatch will ask 'Do you want ClimateWatch to access your location?,' click yes to allow.
+You should be able to submit sightings on the ClimateWatch app even with poor connection.
+Sightings that are 'pending' will have an asterisk (*) and will automatically upload when you are back in good connection.

 4. How do I change the species name from 'Common Name' to 'Scientific Name'?